Prithvi-Rao098/Pulmo-AI/README.md

 ## Disclaimer:
 This model is intended for informational and research purposes only and should not be used as a substitute for professional medical diagnosis, advice, or treatment.
+To check the new models for segmentaion and classifiction using MONAI in the "code/other_models/" path.